gemini-hlsw/ocs/bundle/edu.gemini.seqexec.web.server/README.md

 This bundle contains a web-based seqexec client.
 It is intended to run in the same process as the seqexec-server

-### How to compile scala.js and reload the server
+### How to compile and reload the server

 Go to the bundle project

 ```
     project bundle_edu_gemini_seqexec_web_server
-    ~re-start
+    ~ ;fastOptJS ;re-start
 ```

-Now every time a file is changed, scala.js will compile the javascript files, and the server files will be compile by scalac, then the server will restart
+Now every time a file is changed, scala.js will compile the javascript files, the server files will be compiled by scalac, then the server will restart

 ### How to run the server with live reloading